-Use those templates to design the assets that you need to produce to deliver the most complete and fine tuned website.
+Grab those templates and design the assets that you need to produce for every site, to deliver the most complete and fine tuned website.
 All templates provide well named artboards for export convenience.

 The favicon is the little icon that appears in the browser's tab, in Chrome's bookmark bar, bookmark and history page.
 The best effect will be obtained using an icon and a transparent background.
 Don't use padding, take advantage of as much pixels as you can.
 Warning: even if Webflow will allow you to upload a SVG file, it won't work once published.
 Prefer using the PNG24 format.